Frequently Asked Questions

 What range of diagnostic labels does Social Thinking® serve?

 In our treatment model, we do not treat diagnostic labels, we treat the individual.
-While many of our clients have no diagnosis, we also serve individuals with: ADHD, Autism Spectrum Disorder- Levels 1 and 2, learning disabilities, sensory dysregulation, executive dysfunction, twice-exceptional, gifted and talented, social anxiety, socially phobic, expressive-receptive language issues, specific language impairment, traumatic brain injury, Tourette’s Syndrome, PDD-NOS, Dysgraphia, etc.
+While many of our clients have no diagnosis, we also serve individuals with: ADHD, ASD Levels 1 and 2, learning disabilities, sensory dysregulation, executive dysfunction, twice-exceptional, gifted and talented, social anxiety, socially phobic, expressive-receptive language issues, specific language impairment, traumatic brain injury, Tourette’s Syndrome, PDD-NOS, Dysgraphia, etc.

 What is the focus of your programs?

 We encourage the development of social learning and self-regulation through the use of the Social Thinking® Methodology.
-We also utilize other professionals’ work that compliments our treatment approach, such as materials developed by Sarah Ward and Kristen Jacobsen to help teach executive functions; Story Grammar Marker® by Maryellen Rooney Moreau to encourage social interpretations and social problem solving; sensory regulation strategies, etc. We develop treatment based on the best evidence available, the clinical experience of our highly trained staff, and feedback from our clients and their family members.
-By focusing on teaching functional strategies, we strive to enhance social learning by addressing executive functioning, perspective taking, emotional awareness, self-awareness and self-monitoring and central coherence.
+We also utilize other professionals’ work that compliments our treatment approach, such as materials developed by Sarah Ward and Kristen Jacobsen to help teach executive functions; sensory regulation strategies supported by the Zones of Regulation®, etc. We develop treatment based on the best evidence available, the clinical experience of our highly trained staff, and feedback from our clients and their family members.
+By focusing on teaching functional strategies, we strive to enhance social learning by addressing executive functioning, perspective taking, emotional awareness, self-awareness and self-monitoring.

 what is the difference between the summer and academic year programs?